Health Data Science

 Clinical Trials Methodology

 Important decisions about health need evidence.
-We develop and use a range of evidence synthesis methods to bring evidence together in a robust and useful format.
-This enables healthcare professionals to deliver safe, effective care that is sustainable for the health system and makes better use of available evidence for more informed decisions reducing research waste.
+We develop and use a range of evidence synthesis methods to bring evidence together in a robust and useful format, enabling healthcare professionals to deliver safe and effective care.

 Electronic health data is the future of health research.
-The development, validation and application of better and more consistent ways to record, extract and analyse health outcomes is an essential pre-requisite for harnessing the potential of electronic health records and health-related datasets.
 We develop, share and use novel methodologies to enhance the way health outcomes are measured and used in clinical trials, disease registries, administrative datasets and electronic health records to support research, quality improvement and healthcare delivery.

 Reliable health-related outcomes require robust statistical methods.
-Emerging data collection protocols in clinical research introduce complexities, which are either not covered by existing generally available software, or more fundamentally, require further statistical methodological development.
 We have several inter-linked research groups with interests on methodologies and software of multivariate data modelling, joint longitudinal and event history modelling, statistical genetics and pharmacogenomics, prognostic modelling and causal analysis.

 Liverpool Clinical Trials Centre (LCTC)